Medication Procedure and Frequently Asked Question Guide

 Frequently Asked Questions

-Q: Our camper uses a prescription topical acne medication that he puts on at night.
+Q: Our camper uses a prescription topical acne medication at night.
 Does this need to be kept in the Health Center?

 A: With your permission we allow campers to keep topical acne mediations (prescription or over the counter) in their rooms as is developmentally appropriate.

 Q: Our camper doesn’t take daily medications, only a daily multi-vitamin.
-Does this need to be packaged by our Pharmacy?
-If so, how do I get it to the pharmacy?
+Does this need to be bagged?

-Q: Our camper takes an over the counter medication on occasion that the camp health center probably does not carry.
+Q: Our camper takes an over the counter medication on occasion that the camp health center did not list on its carried OTC list.
 How should we handle this?

 Q: During the school year our camper is off his ADHD meds on the weekends, how should we handle this at camp?